GromNaN/GitCore/doc/README.markdown

 ## Run test suite

 All code is fully unit tested.
-You will need PHPUnit to run tests, from a CLI:
+You will need PHPUnit to run tests.
+First create a copy of phpunit.xml.dist

+    cp phpunit.xml.dist phpunit.xml

+Then run the tests with PHPUnit:

     phpunit